The Top Things To Do And See In Gangnam, Seoul

 Seoul Olympic Park | Laura Maniglier / © Culture Trip

 is absolutely huge.
 It has seven different cafés, three restaurants, convenience stores, a K-pop museum, multiple fitness centers, basketball courts and skating arenas.
 The landscape is beautiful and serves as a great place to get away from all the cars and polluted air of the most crowded part of the city.
 There are bikes, kites, balls and skates, all of which visitors can rent at a low price, meaning any day here is packed with activities.

 COEX - Shopping and Aquarium

-The COEX shopping mall is located underneath the Korea World Trade Center and is the largest underground shopping center in Korea.
+The COEX shopping mall is located underneath the Korea World Trade Center and is one of the largest underground shopping centers in South Korea.
 It contains international brand name stores, a concert hall, and an extensive food court and restaurants.
-It even holds a full aquarium, movie theater, full arcade and a kimchi museum.
+It even has a full aquarium, movie theater, arcade and a kimchi museum.
 The aquarium

 takes people on an aquatic journey from the Andean mountains to the Amazon rainforest and beyond.